Everyday Healthy Recipes

 • I do not recommend grating the carrots in advance as they will start releasing moisture after a while.

-• Use either rapeseed (canola) or sunflower oil.
+• Use either rapeseed (canola), grapeseed or sunflower oil.

 • I used a high speed blender because it's quick and easy and there is no need to pre-soak the dates (or even chop them).
-But you can use a food processor (or a stick blender) if you prefer.
-Just chop the dates and soak them in the apple juice for at least 30 minutes before pureeing then whisk together with the egg, oil and vanilla extract and combine with the dry ingredients as per Instructions.
+If using a food processor (or a stick blender) I recommend chopping the dates and soaking them in the apple juice for at least 30 minutes before pureeing and combining with the other ingredients.

 • Do not overmix the batter.
 Stir just to combine.